-20 CPR 19.6.
+29 CPR 19.6.

-21 CPR 19.10-19.15.
+30 CPR 19.10-19.15.

-22 Emerald Supplies Ltd v.
+31 Emerald Supplies Ltd v.
 British Airways plc [2010] EWCA Civ 1284.
 This case was cited and reaffirmed recently by the Court of Appeal in Lloyd v.
-Google LLC [2019] EWCA Civ 1599, in which it was held that that for a claim brought under CPR 19.6, it must be possible to say of any particular person whether they qualify for membership of the represented class of persons by virtue of having the same interest as the representative.
+Google LLC [2019] EWCA Civ 1599, in which it was held that for a claim brought under CPR 19.6, it must be possible to say of any particular person whether they qualify for membership of the represented class of persons by virtue of having the same interest as the representative.
 The class action did not have to rely on the facts of how each individual had been affected to pass the same interest test.
-However, if it did not, any damages awarded would be restricted to the lowest common denominator.
-Permission has been granted for Lloyd v.
-Google to be appealed, and this is likely to be heard by the Supreme Court in early 2021.
+The Supreme Court delivered its decision in Lloyd v.
+Google LLC in 2021.